tsgates/arch-wiki-markdown/wiki/Maya.md

 within the Section "ServerLayout".

+> Syntax Error when using any "Edit Mesh" commands

+At the moment, there is a bug between the Maya GUI and its commandline interface.
+The commandline interface cannot interpret "," as a numeric separator and therefore all commands parsed under a system locale using "," instead of "." will fail to run.
+This could happen if you use en_DK.utf8 as locale.
+Fix this by running maya using:

+     LC_NUMERIC="C" /usr/autodesk/maya/bin/maya

 > Other Known Issues

 Maya was not built to be compatible with compositing managers such as